alexei379/CarND-Behavioral-Cloning-P3/README.md

 After verifying that the pipline works, I moved on to implement the the NVIDIA's architecture.
 The trained model was able to drive around "Track 1", but had issues with couple of turns.
 To improve the driving behaviour I collected additional data by driving through these turns and doing "recovery" driving from the border to the center.
 Using this additional data I was able to train the model to drive around "Track 1".

+Simulator outputs images of size 320x160.
+NVIDIA's architecture uses 200x66 images.
+I tried scaling image width down in model.py/drive.py, but the resulting model was making more zig-zags, so I decided to keep 320x160 image sizes.

 I tried this trained model on "Track 2" and it was not able to control the car appropriately.
 I thought that alternating data from "Track 1" by shifting, adding shadows, changing the brightnes, and addind dropout layers will help to generalize model to drive around "Track 2" without collecting the data from "Track 2".
 The trained model was able to drive better on "Track 2", but it still was not enougth to drive safely.

 I ended up collecting driving data from "Track 2" and repeating the same process with fixing couple of turns that were not working correctly.